The Locker Key

 “And that, my friend, is the difference between you and me.
 You keep forgetting that there are many billions of dollars involved here.”

-Jake turns to look at Mick, who just smiles and tilts his head.
+Jake turned to look at Mick, who just smiled and tilted his head.

 “Write the man a love letter, Jake.”
-Mick says.
+Mick said.
 “We’ll find out just how straight a shooter he really is.”

 ~ 16 ~

-LaMarr Wycliffe sits at the counter in the coffee shop of the Harbour Castle Hotel.
-He is casually observing everything that happens.
-As he watches, he sees Calvin Dupree get off the elevator and leave the hotel.
-He spreads some pictures out on the counter and matches Calvin to his picture.
-He slides off the stool and follows Calvin out the door.
+LaMarr Wycliffe sat at the counter in the coffee shop of the Harbour Castle Hotel.
+He was casually observing everything.
+As he watched, he saw Calvin Dupree get off the elevator and leave the hotel.
+He spread the pictures out on the counter and matched Calvin to his picture.
+He slid off the stool and followed Calvin out the door.

-Calvin drives by Mick Tyler’s house and parks his car further down the block.
-Wycliffe turns the corner and parks his car.
-He follows on foot.
-He watches Calvin move up Mick’s driveway.
-He walks up to the near side of the house.
+Calvin drove by Mick Tyler’s house and parked his car further down the block.
+Wycliffe turned the corner and parked his car.
+He followed on foot.
+He watched Calvin move up Mick’s driveway.
+He walked up to the near side of the house.

-Inside the house, Calvin sits at the computer in Mick’s study.
-He is combing through the desktop files and is quite wrapped up in his work.
-Suddenly, behind him, he hears the cocking of a gun.
+Inside the house, Calvin sat at the computer in Mick’s study.
+He was combing through the desktop files and quite wrapped up in his work.
+Suddenly, behind him, he heard the cocking of a gun.

 “No quick moves, white boy.
 Or I’ll put a world class hole in the back of your head.”

-Calvin slowly turns in his chair.
-He sees Wycliffe with a silenced 9mm Browning Hi-Power pointed at his head.
-Wycliffe backs away.
+Calvin slowly turned in his chair.
+He saw Wycliffe with a silenced 9mm Browning Hi-Power pointed at his head.
+Wycliffe backed away.

 “Who the fuck are you?”
 Calvin asked.